-Please list all regulatory changes and the consequences of the changes.
+List all regulatory changes and the consequences of the changes.
 Explain the new requirements and what they mean rather than merely quoting the text of the regulation.

-If the regulatory change will be a new chapter, describe the intent of the language and the expected impact.
-Please describe the difference between existing regulation(s) and/or agency practice(s) and what is being proposed in this regulatory change.
+For example, describe the intent of the language and the expected impact.
+Describe the difference between existing requirement(s) and/or agency practice(s) and what is being proposed in this regulatory change.
+Use all tables that apply, but delete inapplicable tables.